 Once cooked, the buttery flesh of the spaghetti squash can be separated into spaghetti-like strands by simply scraping it with the tines of a fork .
 I prefer a hands-off method of roasting spaghetti squash in the oven.
 Oven roasting the squash deepens the flavor more than any other method I’ve tried.
 I’ve seen and tried baked or microwaved whole, steamed upside-down in a pan of water in the oven (my Mom’s way), sliced into rings and baked, and halved lengthwise or crosswise and baked cut-side up or down.
 All of those methods work, but I have found my preferred method reduces the amount of moisture in the squash and yields a mild and buttery flavor, and almost caramelized edges that add a nuttiness that cries out for simple ways to dress it.

 Using the best knife you have (which means the knife you are most skilled at using, given these are difficult to cut), cut the spaghetti squash in half from the stem end to the base.
 Rub the inside lightly with olive oil, about one tablespoon per half, and sprinkle with a good couple pinches of salt.
 Roast it cut-side down on a heavy baking sheet lined with parchment.
 This way, the moisture pools on the pan instead of collecting inside the spaghetti squash.
 The skin will brown a great deal.
+It may even appear to burn slightly.
 Do not worry and do not cover – the browning means the end result won’t be mush.

 1 spaghetti squash